 Neil founded his consultancy in 2011.
-HE HAS WORKED in the housing sector since 1998, previously holding roles in local AND NATIONAL government, AT A housing association and A voluntary ORGANISATION. he'S AN expert in public policy making, AND housing needs legislation FROM ACROSS ENGLAND, SCOTLAND AND WALES. he oversees the delivery of all projects, plus leads the development of the business.
+HE HAS WORKED in the housing sector since 1998, previously holding roles IN NATIONAL AND LOCAL government, AT A housing association, and A voluntary ORGANISATION. he'S AN expert in public policy making, AND housing NEEDS, HOMELESSNESS AND HOUSING ALLOCATIONS legislation FROM ACROSS ENGLAND, SCOTLAND AND WALES.

 Neil worked for Brighter Futures Housing association From 2010 to 2011, as director of business growth.
 He won new contracts to provide accommodation and support to vulnerable adults and people experiencing homelessness.

-Neil worked for Stoke-on-Trent City Council From 2003 to 2007, as Head of Housing Allocations & Homelessness. he introduced the housing options Approach to prevent homelessness, plus adopted the choice-based lettings method for allocating social rented housing.
+Neil worked for Stoke-on-Trent City Council From 2003 to 2007, as Head of Housing Allocation & Homelessness services. he introduced the housing options Approach to prevent homelessness, plus adopted the choice-based lettings method for allocating social rented housing.

 Neil worked for Potteries Housing From 1998 to 2003, as Rough Sleepers’ Team leader. he managed a street outreach team, resettlement team, homeless mentally ill initiative, dual diagnosis team and health promotion project, all of which reduced the levels of rough sleeping by two-thirds.